KENTUCKY (WFIE) - Gov. Andy Beshear said Friday there were at least 60,128 coronavirus cases in Kentucky, 777 of which were newly reported Friday.

 The youngest was only 2 months old.

 “The choices we make are going to determine how many people we lose going forward,” said Gov. Beshear.
 “There’s still so much work to do, and Kentucky lives are on the line.”

 Unfortunately, Gov. Beshear reported eight new deaths Friday, raising the total to 1,101 Kentuckians lost to the virus.

 The deaths reported Friday include an 85-year-old man from Bell County; a 96-year-old man from Christian County; a 96-year-old man from Fayette County; a 90-year-old woman from Greenup County; a 53-year-old man from Hopkins County; a 73-year-old woman from Laurel County; a 78-year-old woman from Pulaski County; and a 91-year-old woman from Scott County.

 As of Friday, there have been at least 1,115,105 coronavirus tests performed in Kentucky.
 The positivity rate was 3.60%, and at least 11,168 Kentuckians have recovered from the virus.

-The Green River District Health Department is reporting 16 additional COVID-19 cases Friday.
+The Green River District Health Department is reporting 62 new coronavirus cases Friday.

-The Hopkins County Health Department website is showing four new COVID-19 cases.
-The county has had a total of 407 cases and 320 recoveries.
+The Hopkins County Health Department website is showing three new COVID-19 cases.
+They have had 579 total cases throughout the county and 579 recoveries.

 Here are the numbers in our area of Kentucky: